gushmazuko/terraform-deploy-vms/proxmox/README.md

 # Deploy a VM to Proxmox with Terraform

+Deploy your Infrastructure as Code via Terraform & Cloud-Init

 ## Requirements
-- Cloud Init VM Template on Proxmox
+- Cloud Init enabled VM Template on Proxmox

 ## Create Cloud-Init VM Template